gantrol/MarkdownCanDo/tutorial/src/step-6/_hint/App/template.md

-# Learning to Create Tables
+# Learning to Create Tables in Markdown

 | Product | Price | Quantity | Note |
 |---------|------:|:-------:|:----|